JM Families and Medical Professionals

 Researchers do not know whether mental health problems in JM are caused by the underlying illness (from inflammation and vasculitis), the treatments, genetics, or the challenge of living with a chronic and rare disease.
 But, we do know that patients, physicians, and researchers rank mental health as an important research priority for Cure JM.

 The following information will help you better understand the signs and symptoms of depression and anxiety and how to get help.
-Please consult a physician if you have any concerns about your child, yourself, or anyone in your family.
+Please consult a physician if you have any concerns about your child, yourself, or your family.

 JM-Related Factors Leading to Depression and Anxiety